 - Nun Too Holy: Well, guess who.

-- Arranged Marriage: Rokuro was engaged to Toshimi, he is in love with Kimie.
+- Arranged Marriage: Rokuro is engaged to Toshimi, but is in love with Kimie.
+That gave him a possible "reason" to kill Toshimi, but he's cleared off.

-- Master of Disguise: Well, not to the level of Kaito Kid and Vermouth but Kimie still manage to disguised herself as Mikoto which is pretty impressive.
+- Master of Disguise: Well, not to the level of Kaito Kid and Vermouth but Kimie (who works as a make-up artist and a miko) still managed to disguised herself as Mikoto, which is pretty impressive.

 People in the Kotoya Inn (Yoriko Yasuda, Kyochi Bando, Eri Akechi aka Chieri Aki, Harumi Fukatsu, Asuka Shibazaki, Ema Anzai, Sakurako Suzuka)